checkstyle/contribution/README.md

 [![][license img]][license]

-This software is licensed under the terms in the file named "LICENSE" in this directory.
+All files/code/.... are licensed under the terms in the file named "LICENSE" in this directory.

 [travis]:https://travis-ci.org/checkstyle/contribution/builds